George Duffield Jr.

 George Duffield Jr. D.D.
 (September 12, 1818 – July 6, 1888) was an American Presbyterian minister and hymnodist.

 He was born on September 12, 1818, the fifth such George Duffield.
-His father, George Duffield IV (1794–1868), was also a Presbyterian minister.
-His grandfather was George A. Duffield III (1767–1827).
+He was born to George Duffield IV, who was also a Presbyterian minister, and Isabella Graham Bethune Duffield.
+His grandfather was George A. Duffield III.
 His great-grandfather, George Duffield II, was chaplain to the Continental Congress.
-His great-grandfather George D. Dunfield was a native of Belfast.
+His great-great-grandfather George D. Dunfield was a native of Belfast.
+His brother was Colonel William Duffield, commander of the 9th Michigan volunteer Infantry Regiment.

-He graduated from Yale College in 1837 and the Union Theological Seminary in New York.
+He graduated from Yale College in 1837, the youngest in his graduating class, and the Union Theological Seminary in New York.
 He was a pastor from 1840 to 1869 at numerous cities including Brooklyn, New York; Bloomfield, New Jersey; Philadelphia, Pennsylvania; Adrian, Michigan; Galesburg, Illinois; Saginaw City, Michigan; Ann Arbor, Michigan, and Lansing, Michigan.
 He married and had a son, minister Samuel Willoughby Duffield.
 He died on July 6, 1888, and was buried at Elmwood Cemetery in Detroit.

+Biography

+George Duffield Jr. was born on September 12, 1818, in Carlisle, Pennsylvania.
+He grew up around his father and grandfather who were both preachers.
+At age thirteen, Duffield professed his complete devotion to the church.
+In 1834, at the age of sixteen, Duffield matriculated to Yale College.
+Despite his young age, he was known for his exceptional intellectual ability, particularly in the literary disciplines.
+He graduated from Yale in 1837, being the youngest out of the 104 members within the graduating class.
+Subsequently, he attended the Union Seminary in New York City where, in 1840, he received a doctorate in theology.

+Family life

+George Duffield Jr. was born to Rev. George Duffield IV and Isabella G. (Bethune) Duffield.
+His father was a prominent pastor and a leader in the New School wing of the Presbyterian Church.